AkselCan/DiscoTunery/README.md

 **Optional Nice-to-have Stories**

+- [ ] User can answer diagnostic questions and receive the best possible new song suggestions
 - [ ] User can login, share, and see other friends' playlists created by using the app

 ### 2. Screen Archetypes